 The graphics card is the most crucial piece of the puzzle when it comes to gaming PCs.
 A graphics card can single-handedly dictate the capability of your PC in terms of handling games because it is directly responsible for gaming.

-To put it simply, the better the graphics card installed in a PC the better the gaming performance of that particular PC will be.
-Therefore, as a gamer, your first priority should always be to get the gaming PC with the best graphics card then focus on the rest of the characteristics.
+To put it simply, the better the graphics card installed in a PC, the better the gaming performance of that particular PC will be.
+Therefore, as a gamer, your first priority should always be to get the gaming PC with the best graphics card and then focus on the rest of the characteristics.

 Processor

 After the graphics card, the next thing on the line of relevancy is the processor.
-A processor is the brain of a computer and is therefore responsible for executing all the actions that are to happen on a computer.
+A processor is the brain of a computer and is, therefore, responsible for executing all the actions that are to happen on a computer.

 For gaming, you want a processor that has enough capability to execute commands instantaneously.
-Practically speaking, a 6-core processor like the Core i5-11600KF present in the CyberPowerPC Gamer Xtreme VR is good enough for gaming but an 8-core processor like the Ryzen 7 5700G provides better longevity to your PC.
+Practically speaking, an 8-core processor like the Ryzen 7 5700X present in the Empowered PC MPG Infinite X is good enough for gaming, but a 14-core processor like the Core i5-13600KF provides better longevity to your PC.

-As for whether you should get an Intel or an AMD processor well there is no right or wrong here so get whatever comes packaged with a better PC.
+As for whether you should get an Intel or an AMD processor, well, there is no right or wrong here, so get whatever comes packaged with a better PC.

 RAM and Storage